 RESUME OF GEORGE COFRAN

 Mr. Cofran has spent most of his professional career in consulting.
 Many of his early experiences were gained while serving with Arthur Young & Company (1972-1977), an international public accounting and management consulting firm.
 The clients he served included commercial companies, non-profit institutions, and governmental units.
-The services provided ranged from technical projects in data processing and telecommunications to broad-gauged evaluations of corporate management functions for chief executive officers.
+The services he provided ranged from technical projects in data processing and telecommunications to broad-gauged evaluations of corporate management functions for chief executive officers.

-Mr. Cofran's educational background includes an Electrical Engineering (BSEE) degree from Purdue University (Lafayette, Indiana, 1967, computer science major/economics minor, Tau Beta Pi) and a Master's degree in Business Administration (MBA) from the Amos Tuck School of Business Administration at Dartmouth College (Hanover, New Hampshire, 1969, concentrations in information systems and finance).
+Mr. Cofran's educational background includes an Electrical Engineering (BSEE) degree from Purdue University (West Lafayette, Indiana, 1967, computer science major/economics minor, Tau Beta Pi) and a Master's degree in Business Administration (MBA) from the Amos Tuck School of Business Administration at Dartmouth College (Hanover, New Hampshire, 1969, concentrations in information systems and finance).
 He is an Honor Graduate of IBM's Advanced Systems Science Education Program, holds the Certificate in Data Processing (CDP) awarded by the Data Processing Management Association, the Certified Systems Professional (CSP) designation from the Association for Systems Management, and became a Certified Public Accountant (CPA) in Texas in the early 70s.
 He is also a 1970 graduate of the U. S. Army Signal Corps Communication School (telephone, radio and wire communication systems) at Ft Gordon (Augusta) Georgia.